ringcentral-tutorials/password-flow-authentication-php-demo/README.md

 RC_PASSWORD=
 RC_EXTENSION=
 ```
+If you don't know how to create a RingCentral app.
+Click [https://developer.ringcentral.com/library/getting-started.html](here) for instructions.

 ### Run the demo
+Set `ENVIRONMENT=sandbox` in the `.env` file to run in the sandbox environment.

+Set `ENVIRONMENT=production` in the `.env` file to run in the production environment.

 Authenticate and access RingCentral platform using RingCentral PHP SDK.
 ```
 $ php demo_rcsdk.php